Indian flag

 (Prices in USD, based on public plans, generally billed monthly/annually)

-Essentials – starting at around $6/month per social channel (discounted when billed annually), for basic scheduling and analytics.
+• Essentials – starting at around $6/month per social channel (discounted annual price), for basic scheduling and analytics.

 Best for teams that want a simple, reliable scheduler and analytics hub.